 - What challenges did you face with your operations when you first started?

-- What mistakes did you make that cost you money?
+- Were there mistakes you made that cost you money?

 - What needs did you think your business had when you started that turned out to not be accurate?